rainmeter/rainmeter/Docs/Building.md

 First, download and install [NSIS 3](http://nsis.sourceforge.net) or later.

-Then, in the Build directory, run e.g. `Build.bat beta 1 2 3 4 abc` to build the beta 1.2.3 r4 with commit hash abc.
+Then, in the Build directory, run e.g. `Build.bat beta 1 2 3 4` to build the beta 1.2.3 r4.

 If you see any "not found" errors, check that the paths in the `set` commands at the top of the file match your environment.